andrebrener/fb_group_members/README.md

 ### 3. Get names of group members :)

 - Run [get_members.py](https://github.com/andrebrener/fb_group_members/blob/master/get_members.py).
+- You will see an automated browser entering to Facebook, logging in, entering the group and scroll down.
 - A directory named `results` will be created in the repo with a csv file named `group_members.csv`.